renalmri-org/website.github.io/_news/2022_04_13_Newsletter.md

 Dear colleagues!

-We are pleased to introduce to you the upcoming governance team of renalMRI.org.
+We are pleased to introduce to you candidates for the new governance team of renalMRI.org.

-Please approve or disapprove the new renalmri.org chairs until 22 April 2022:
+Please viote here for the candidates until 22 April 2022:
 ([https://forms.gle/VkvgfxYu6bsxDnyJ7](https://forms.gle/VkvgfxYu6bsxDnyJ7)).

 # Chair: Alexandra Ljimani